mtnt/reduxModuleCreator/README.md

 - createModule({Ctl: {Ctl, params}, reducer, actions});

 Create a module with the reducer and the controller
-- `reducer` is a typically reducer, that will be injected into a store
+- `reducer` is a typically reducer, that will be injected into a store.
+If a reducer is typically function (not an arrow), it will be bind by the module.
 - `actions` is optional map of modules own actions
   - key is an actionCreator name
   - value is a map `{creator: actionCreator, type: actionType}` or `{proxy: existingActionCreator}`